 - It is much easier to contemplate the beauty of Paris, unlike the metro.

-– The car is also more practical to get to Paris’ agglomeration, and offers more liberty in general.
+- The car is also more practical to get to Paris’ agglomeration (like Disneyland, Palace of Versailles, Fontainebleau) and offers more liberty in general.

 Driving a car in Paris can be a true challenge because of many reasons:

-– First, plan your route carefully, because Paris is full of one-way streets and once you are lost, it can be very difficult to find your way back.
+- Paris is full of one-way streets and once you are lost, it can be very difficult to find your way back so plan your route carefully.
 Identify major roads on a map before you come and be equipped with a GPS (most of the cars that you can rent are equipped with one, but you never know).

-– Avoid driving during peak hours, or at least try to drive on the major roads, because getting stuck on the périphérique (the ring-road that goes around Paris) can be very irritating.
+- Paris during peak hours is a nightmare, so avoid them altogether or at least try to drive on the major roads, because getting stuck on the périphérique (the ring road that goes around Paris) can be very irritating.

-– Don’t panic.
-Parisians have a reputation of being pretty nervous when they drive, but if you stay calm and attentive, everything will be fine.
+- Parisians have a reputation of being pretty aggressive when they drive, but if you stay calm and attentive, everything will be fine.

-– Another important point about driving in Paris are the motorcycles.
+- Another negative thing to take into account when driving in Paris is motorcycles.
 Scooters and motorbikes are everywhere in Paris, and they snake in and out between cars.
 Make sure to be careful of blind spots, and leave some space to let them get through if you don’t want to lose a mirror.

-Our opinion: Unless you really want to use a car to visit Paris, you’d be wise to take public transport.
-Disadvantages that come with a car are too significant when compared to the advantages.
+My opinion: Unless you really want to use a car to visit Paris, you’d be wise to take public transport.
+The disadvantages that come with a car are too significant when compared to the advantages.

 Public transport, the right solution

 In Paris, there are several means of public transport: buses, the metro, and the RER (Regional Express Network).
-Each have their advantages and disadvantages:
+Each has their advantages and disadvantages:

 Moreover, be very careful about pickpockets that are present in the metro.
 Favour bags that can be closed and always be aware of your surroundings.